Caramel Corn

 303-569-2778

-It has been our pleasure to make our treats over the last 35 years, and we look forward to carrying on this tradition.
+It has been our pleasure to make our treats over the last 40 years in Georgetown Colorado, We look forward to carrying on this tradition.
 If our treats can help bring a smile to your face, make you feel a little bit better about the world of today, and provide you with a some comfort, please come see us in Georgetown.

-For our Colorado friends, due to changes in Colorado’s Sales Tax laws (1)(2) regarding shipped products, we are not longer able to ship candy inside our wonderful state.
+For our Colorado friends, due to Colorado’s Sales Tax laws (1)(2) regarding shipped products (end use tax), we are not longer able shipping candy inside our wonderful state.
 Please send your state representative and or the Governor a letter to let them know your feelings on these tax laws.
+Sincerely,

 Scott Goeringer, COO